-No matter how big or how small your college or university is, everyone from students to the administration are turning to mobile applications and online resources to enhance and improve the overall higher education experience.
+No matter how big or how small your college or university is, everyone from students to the administration are turning to mobile, cloud-based applications and online resources to enhance and improve the overall higher education experience.

 Online learning expands educational opportunities to an increasing number of people.
 Many of these users are highly mobile, and want access on the move.

 At the same time, cloud-based applications are or have become the backbone of every institutions business strategy.

 These applications depend on the reliability and performance of the school's Wi-Fi and networking infrastructure.
 Should the network fail and the school shuts down.